 It is recommended that delivery occur in a hospital with a Newborn Intensive Care unit that can handle potential problems.
 Education for parents can occur when they are ready so they can be prepared for what may be necessary for the baby at delivery.
 Parents should be reminded that they did nothing wrong to have this chromosomal abnormality occur.

 What would you say are potentially the biggest complications or hurdles for an infant or child diagnosed with TS?

 For the infant, heart and kidney malformations as well as ear infections are the most problematic.
 As the child ages, hurdles change to school and social issues.
 Dental, hearing and pubertal development problems are challenging.
 Frequent physician appointments are frightening and fear of the unknown at each new visit can cause tension.

-What are some tools that can help me share the diagnosis with the medical team?
+What are some tools that can help me share the news after a diagnosis with the medical team?

 - Clinical Guidelines

 Are parents encouraged to address their daughter’s likely infertility at a young age?

 This depends on the culture in which they exist.
 In some cultures, this issue will be brought forth earlier than others.
 This is an issue that need not be addressed too young, but if it is addressed by the young girl, then truthful answers need to be provided.
 It is usually not helpful to bring up the subject early if it has not been problematic for the young girl since they do not need additional worries.